-Are you looking for the very best in rubber from some of the world’s best wetsuit brands?
+Are you looking for the best rubber from some of the world’s best wetsuit companies?

 We’ve got you covered with this list of our favourite wetsuits by brand worldwide.

 From surf industry giants to lesser-known brands with just a few employees, check out these epic wetsuit brands before you spend your hard-earned cash.

 Xcel Wetsuits is, without a doubt, my favourite wetsuit brand.
 They’ve been pumping out quality neoprene for decades, and I’ve been wearing them for nearly as long as I can remember.

 As a taller, skinnier human, they fit like a glove, and why they may not last as long as you’d like, the comfort level is so far beyond any other wetsuit I’ve tried.

 Founded in 1982, it has been a pioneering force in wetsuit technology.
 Their focus on innovation has led to groundbreaking features like the Thermo Dry Celliant lining, providing increased warmth and performance in the water.